 The environmental domain utilizes CES 3.0 pollution indicators and values.
-All census tracts in Lakewood fall into the highest category, except one that falls into the second highest quartile, as shown in Figure 16.
+All census tracts in Lakewood fall into the highest category, except one that falls into the second highest quartile, as shown in Error!
+Reference source not found..
 While the TCAC indicates positive environmental outcomes for all of Lakewood, the updated CES 4.0 scores indicate lower environmental outcomes for the City, especially the eastern arm.
 The TCAC environmental score may be inflating the resource category of tracts that experience greater environmental burdens, as noted in the CES section discussed below.